syncfusion-content/blazor-docs/blazor/datagrid/how-to/apply-styles-to-specific-grid-when-page-has-multiple-grids.md

 # Apply styles to the specific grid when the page has multiple DataGrid Component

-To apply specific styles to a particular DataGrid component when a page contains multiple grids, define the **ID** property of the Grid or specify a custom class for the Grid component.
+To apply specific styles to a particular DataGrid component when a page contains multiple grids, define the **ID** property of the Grid or specify a custom class name for the Grid component.
 Once the **ID** property or custom class name is assigned to Grid using CSS selectors, the DataGrid component can be identified and styles can be applied to it.

 Following a code example to demonstrate how to apply a specific style to a header cell in a particular Grid component.